Mats: How to Untangle a Common Problem

 If your pet seems to be uncomfortable, in pain, or displaying aggressive behavior, please do not attempt to remove mats on your own.
 If mats are close to your pet’s skin, very large, dense, or involve skin irritation, contact a professional groomer.
 Do not cut them out at home.
 During the pandemic, choose a grooming facility that follows CDC safety guidelines and offers contact-free service.

-Essential Tip: If your pet needs updated vaccinations before their grooming appointment, book a contact-free visit with us.
+Essential Tip: If your pet needs updated vaccinations before their grooming appointment, Essentials PetCare offers affordable packages to meet your pet’s needs.